aidanboyne/SPARQL_NOTES/Learning_repo/info.md

 ## Patients, Drugs, and Diseases
 ---
-This (very small) toy dataset includes data on people and their relationships, diseases, and drugs.
+This (very small) toy dataset under the DS_Learning repo on GDB includes data on people and their relationships, diseases, and drugs.
 To start, it can be helpful to explore the data with the following query.

 ```
 SELECT *